Sonora Elementary School school pursues innovative change

 "We were doing things differently," she said, noting many schools in Northwest Arkansas now offer one-to-one devices and EAST labs.

-Having the school designated a school of innovation regains momentum toward establishing innovative practices to help Sonora students at all levels excel, she said.
+Having the school designated a school of innovation regains momentum toward establishing innovative practices to help Sonora students excel at all levels, she said.

 The school of innovation model was introduced with the passage of Act 601 of 2013, said Marsha Hash, school of innovation liaison with the Office of Innovation for Education at the University of Arkansas.